wildit/dpl-provision/README.md

 # DPL Digital Preservation Lab

-DPL (digital preservation lab) is a virtual machine that comes preconfigured with tools and scripts for various tasks in the field of digital preservation.
+DPL (digital preservation lab) is a virtual machine that comes preconfigured with tools and scripts for various digital preservation tasks.

-DPL has been developped for teaching digital preservation and for experimenting.
+DPL has mainly been developped for teaching and experimenting.
 I use it in my courses at [FHGR](https://www.fhgr.ch/en/).

 To set up the VM you need to install Virtualbox and Vagrant on your computer, for the installation of these tools follow the [documentation](https://www.vagrantup.com/docs/installation) from Hashicorp.
 Clone this repo, open a terminal in the "dpl-provision"-folder and type "vagrant up".
 The provisioning script will set up a Ubuntu-VM and install all the necessary tools.
 The installation has both been tested on Windows 11 and Ubuntu 22.04 as host systems.
 On the new Apple M-processors DPL doesn't work yet since various tools depend on the X86 architecture.